Property Records Search Software

 What do I need to run my own property records search?

 To start running your own property records searches, you will need access to a public and private records database like Tracers.
-From individual searches on people you’re investigating to batch processing that can help you run through hundreds of people at once, Tracers gives you options to use property records more effectively.
+From individual searches on people you’re investigating to batch processing that can help you run through hundreds of people at once, Tracers gives you options to use property records more effectively to find needed information.